Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/04-Grand-Central_Dispatch-Pt3/Lesson4.md

 - they can be __*asynchronous*__ or __*synchronous.*__

-Using `DispatchGroup` is simple.
-Steps include:
+Implementing a `DispatchGroup` is easy.
+It just takes three simple steps:
 1. create the group
 2. provide the group as an argument
 3. invoke desired `DispatchGroup` functions/behaviors